Jim-ds/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] Bring the complaint to the other person and try to resolve the issue.
 - [ ] Ask them to talk to the other person and try to work it.
 - [ ] Notify HR of the problem and ask them to handle it.
-- [x] Invite both people a meeting and try mediate the conflict.
+- [x] Invite both people to a meeting and try mediate the conflict.

 #### Q66.
 What is the forming-storming-norming, performing model of team development known as?
 - [x] the Tuckman model